Albert F. A. King: Mosquito-malaria theory

 In 1882, King proposed a method to eradicate malaria from Washington, DC.
 His method was to encircle the city with a wire screen as high as the Washington Monument.
 Many people took this as a jest, partly because the link between malaria and mosquitoes had, at that time, been hypothesized by only a few physicians.
 It was not until 1898 that Ronald Ross proved mosquitoes were a vector for malaria (he won the Nobel Prize for the discovery just four years later).
 However impractical, King was on the right track for malaria control, well in advance of the rest of the medical profession.

 Honours

 King was elected President of Medical Society of Washington, D.C. in 1883, and again in 1903.
-In 1883 University of Vermont awarded him honorary master's degree.
+In 1883 the University of Vermont awarded him honorary master's degree.
 From 1885 to 1887 he was President of Washington Obstetrical and Gynecological Society.
-He received LLD degree from University of Vermont in 1894.
+He received LLD degree from the University of Vermont in 1894.
 He was Fellow of British Gynecological Society, American Gynecological Society, and American Association for the Advancement of Science.
 He was Consulting Physician at Children's Hospital in Washington, D.C..
 He was elected member of Washington Academy of Sciences, and Associate Member of the Victoria Institute, or Philosophical Society of Great Britain.